revolist/revogrid-docs/tests/e2e/docs/scenarios/kanban.md

 ### KAN-001 · P0 · Initial board and rich cards

-Execution: Partially executed: initial column/lane counts and initial screenshot; detailed card metadata assertions are source-derived.
+Execution: Partially executed: automated initial-load coverage passed on 2026-09-10 at 1280×720, confirming the four workflow counts, Product and Platform lanes, KAN-101 title/description/priority/progress, and its rendered owner initials `MA`.
+Full avatar names remain source-derived because the card renderer exposes initials only.

 1. Open the clean route and wait for the first card ⇒ four columns in order Backlog, In progress, Review, Done; Product team and Platform team lanes are available; counts reflect all 10 cards, not only rendered cards.
 2. Inspect `KAN-101` Customer interview synthesis in Product/Backlog ⇒ High priority, Research, Due Aug 12, 20% progress, Maya and Ari avatars, description “Turn research notes into opportunity themes.”